 For an optimum Champagne drinking experience, it should be served at 8-10ºC; any colder and the aromas are hard to detect, any warmer and the wine appears heavy.

-The best glasses are those with the characteristic tulip shape that showcase the light and delicate aromas without allowing them to escape too quickly.
+The best types of Champagne glasses are those with the characteristic tulip shape that showcase the light and delicate aromas without allowing them to escape too quickly.
 Ideal glasses include Champagne glasses and Champagne flutes.
 1950s-style Champagne saucers are perfect for creating an elegant Champagne tower and enhancing the aromatic and visual pleasure of drinking Champagne.

 Opening a bottle of Champagne

 To open, untwist the muselet counterclockwise while keeping pressure on the cork to prevent premature popping.
 Twist the bottle rather than the cork to avoid the cork breaking.
 Once the cork begins to loosen, slowly start to pull the cork out.
 It will quickly release, and you’ll hear a lovely, gentle hiss.

 For something a little more theatrical, Sabrage is a technique of opening Champagne using a sabre or sword.
 Believed to have been invented by Napoleon during the French Revolution, it adds a certain ceremonial flair.
 Although it might appear that the neck of the Champagne bottle is sliced open, no glass should be cut in the process; the cork is simply pushed up and out by striking the weakest point of the bottleneck with the blade.